 Applicants may be ordered for a personal interview with the committee, during which they need to prove their "general perception of life, based on conscious religious, philosophical or moral convictions, implemented infrangibly by the person and expressed by holding a respective attitude", as laid down in Article 59 paragraph 2 of Law 3421/2005.

+From 1998 up until 2019 there were 2 military officers in the 5-membered committee which provided a possibility of majority of military officers in case of absence of 2 civilian members.
 Out of 19 of the applicants known to have been called to interview by the Committee between the beginning of the year 2013 and 23rd October of the same year, only two were interviewed by the full five-person committee with a majority of civilians.
 Seven were examined by four persons, with an equal number of civilians and military officers.
-Ten were examined by a Committee comprising a majority of military officers.13
+Ten were examined by a Committee comprising a majority of military officers.13 In 2016 the European Court of Human Rights found a violation of article 9 of the European Convention of Human Rights in the case of a CO whose application had been rejected by the Minister of National Defence after recommendation of the committee in a session with a majority of military officers.

 While a distinction is not made in the legislation, in practice, baptised Jehovah’s Witnesses who can provide the relevant documentation from their church are not called for interview, but recognised automatically.
 All other objectors, whether they are described as “religious” or “ideological” (i.e. basing their objection on “philosophical or moral convictions”) are called for interview.14